-One of the areas that many websites make an error in is in offering too many options for people.
+One area that many websites make an error in is in offering too many options for people.
 If people are overloaded with information they will be less likely to make a purchase.

 Psychology and marketing will use the halo effect

 This is where a positive impression in one area of your company can influence users in other areas of your company.
-For example, we see lots of companies taking political stances, such as BLM, anti racism, and save the environment and the reason they are doing this is because these political stances can increase the bottom line.
+For example, we see lots of companies taking political stances, such as BLM, anti-racism, and save the environment and the reason they are doing this is that these political stances can increase the bottom line.
 Profits.

 You often see companies around Christmas time make donations to some charity and then publicising these donations in the media.
-Your average person on street would be thinking “Aww, aren’t they great donating X amount of money to such a worthwhile cause.”
+Your average person on street would think “Aww, aren’t they great donating X amount of money to such a worthwhile cause.”

-So from the companies perspective everything is a win win.
-People will associate the company with a noble cause, that in reality they don’t give a shit about, and then they can get the donation written off under the tax exemption.
+So from the companies perspective, everything is a win-win.
+People will associate the company with a noble cause, that in reality, they don’t care about.
 This is how the halo effect operates.

-Consumer behaviour psychology will utilize the reciprocity rule
+Consumer behaviour psychology will use the reciprocity rule

-This rule works on the basis that once you give someone something they automatically feel that they are obliged to give you something back in return.
-One of the tactics that many marketing companies is to give out free samples to customers.
+This rule works because once you give someone something, they automatically feel that they must give you something back.
+One tactic is to give out free samples to customers.

-Other ways that this tactic can be utilised is by offering free trails, free advice, free e-books, free checklists, etc, etc. Once you are giving someone something for free then the chances of you getting the person to make a purchase will be greatly increased.
+Other ways that this tactic can be utilised is by offering free trials, free advice, free e-books, free checklists, etc, etc. Once you are giving someone something for “free” then the chances of you getting the person to make a purchase will be greatly increased.

 The innovation biases

-People love being the first of kind in using a new product and if you can place your product as being “new”, “revolutionary”, “ the first of its kind” people will be more likely to use this product.
-This is known as the pro-innovation bias.
+People love being the first of the kind in using a new product and if you can place your product as being “new”, “revolutionary”, “the first of its kind” people will be more likely to use this product.
+We know this as the pro-innovation bias.

 Even if the new product has many faults, people will overlook these faults and will focus on many of the perceived benefits.